karleighponnock/code_refactor/README.md

 Line 35  selector changed to header nav ul li

-Line 89 selector changed to .benefits . benefit
+Line 89 selector changed to . benefit
 Three css blocks condensed into this one

-Line 95 selecor named .benefit .benefit .h3 to call on new classes Three css blocks condensed into this one
+Line 95 selecor named .benefit .h3 to call on new classes Three css blocks condensed into this one